matsuro-hadouken/Avalanche-tools/test-net-autoupdater/README.md

+# I'm not a part of test-net anymore, this tool is deprecated, will leave here for educational porpoise only.

+# WARNING: Do not use as is in any production

-# Node automatic update for AVA Labs
+## Node automatic update for AVA Labs

 **Requirements:**